The strategy of the network is to reduce the regional variation by addressing diabetes prevention at three levels;

 Diabetic foot requires urgent attention and failure to get the right care can lead to the conditioning worsening to the point the person may require amputation or even die.

 Amputations themselves are associated with high death rates and according Diabetes UK 80% of these is preventable if people receive the correct management.

-One aim of the network is to review the provision of foot care across Greater Manchester, Lancashire and South Cumbria, highlight the regional variation and propose a strategy to reduce the variation.
+One aim of the network is to review the provision of foot care across Greater Manchester, highlight the regional variation and propose a strategy to reduce the variation.
 This will include proposal for the management of diabetic foot care, standardising access criteria and sharing best practice.